-If Email Notification of Visitor Signing In is selected in the "Maintenance/User & Preferences/System Preferences" screen, an email is automatically sent to the card holder when the visitor is signed in.
-The email address is defined using a personal data title in the card holder's details.
+If an email profile is selected in the Email Notification of Visitor Signing In menu in the "Maintenance/User & Preferences/System Preferences" screen, an email is automatically sent when the visitor is signed in.
+The email address is defined using a personal data title in the details of the card holder the visitor is visiting.
 The personal data title must have a Category of type Email, as defined in the "Setup/Identity/Personal Data/Card Holder Titles" screen.